“Nothing is as strong as gentleness. Nothing is as gentle as real strength.”

 It was the gentleness of Jesus that drew people to him.
 His ability to forgive and not judge.
 How could someone have such strength?

-And when Jesus rode into Jerusalem.
-He came gentle, on the back of a donkey.
-Not grandstanding on a prized stallion.
+And when Jesus rode into Jerusalem, on the back of a donkey, He entered gently, with utter humility.

-At the same time strength is at the heart of Jesus Sermon on the Mount, where he preached to turn the other cheek, to love your enemies.
-In so many of his teachings he encouraged his followers to show great self-control and to show optimism in the face of adversity.
-He called on them to be strong.
+At the same time, strength is at the heart of Jesus’ Sermon on the Mount, encouraging all to engage in compassion and empathy and becoming peace makers who are called children of God.
+In so many of his teachings he encouraged his followers to love others unconditionally.
+He called on them to be alert and aware of social injustices.